appsflyio/devkit-javautils/README.md

 # About appsfly.io Dev Kit Java Utils
-Java Utils contains resources to help communicate with appsfly.io secure server through encryption. appsfly.io does not whitelist IPs.
-You will have to generate a checkSum from the parameters, headers and the Secret Key.
+Java Utils contains resources to help communicate with appsfly.io secure server through encryption.

+appsfly.io does not whitelist IPs, instead a checkSum should be generated with the Secret Key.
+To get a Secret Key contact integrations@appsfly.io

 ##  Get Started
 To start posting messages securely we need the following: